caatdata/uk-arms-export-data/README.markdown

 # UK Arms Export Data

-A list of all controlled goods approved for export from the UK since January 2008.
+A list of all controlled goods approved or refused for export from the UK since January 2008.

 The data is also available via a searchable application on the [Campaign Against Arms Trade](http://www.caat.org.uk/resources/export-licences) website.